 What is EDI (Electronic Data Interchange)?

-EDI is the computer-to-computer exchange of business documents in a standard electronic format between business partners.
+EDI (Electronic Data Interchange) is the computer-to-computer exchange of business data, such as orders, delivery slips and invoices in a standard electronic format between companies.

 EDI replaces the faxing and mailing of paper business documents.
 The manual exchange of paper business documents introduces errors & slow downs the exchange of the documents.